×

 Example:

-Problem solving activities provide a sanitized timeline of a recurring issue.
+Solve recurring issues faster by practicing on the same constraints that affect first-time-right installs, network reliability, and churn reduction.
 Teams draft a three sentence narrative, assign a single owner and outline an action to try before the next billing cycle.
 The focus is on progress rather than assigning blame.

 Collaborative Experiences